tommiahonen/ais-simulator/README.md

 # High-level overview of simulator interacting with UVMS application

-This diagram is meant mainly to describe the operation of the AIS-server simulator.
+This diagram is meant mainly to describe the operation and implementation structure of the AIS-server simulator.
 However it also contains an overly simplified - and thus not completely accurate - model of the UVMS application (in the upper right-hand corner of the diagram).